Ofcom Code on Sports and Other Listed and Designated Events

 The Ofcom Code on Sports and Other Listed & Designated Events is a series of regulations issued originally by the Independent Television Commission (ITC) then by Ofcom when the latter assumed most of the ITC's responsibilities in 2003, which is designed to protect the availability of coverage of major sporting occasions on free-to-air terrestrial television in the United Kingdom.

 In 1991, the Home Secretary, Kenneth Baker, devised a list of events not permitted to be broadcast solely on pay television services.
 The practice was placed on a statutory footing by the Broadcasting Act 1996, which required the ITC to create a permanent list of such events, dubbed the "crown jewels of sport".
 In 1997, the initial list was drawn up, and was revised in 1999, where the code was divided into two categories, A and B. The code was further amended in 2000 to give the ITC responsibility over UK-based broadcasters wanting to transmit listed events in other countries.

 Eligible broadcasters

 Listed events may only be televised by eligible broadcasters, carrying a signal on a PSB multiplex on Freeview that covers at least 95% of the population, and must be carried by cable, satellite, and streaming IPTV services.
-The eligible broadcasters are the BBC, ITV, Channel 4 and 5.
+The eligible broadcasters are the BBC, ITV, Channel 4, and Channel 5.

 Category A

 Category A events are events which must have live coverage made available to free-to-air channels, although pay television networks may share live coverage.
-As of 2022, these events are:
+As of 2026, these events are: